 Is the preliminary dataset complete?

-We plan to update the online TRI tools later this year, beginning with TRI Explorer in September.
+We plan to update the other online TRI tools with the complete 2018 dataset later in 2019.
 An announcement about the availability of these updated tools will appear on the TRI homepage and TRI listserv subscribers will also be notified via email.

-No, the absence of 2017 data for a facility is not necessarily an indication that the facility is out of compliance.
-The facility's TRI forms may still be undergoing processing, or the facility may not have met TRI reporting thresholds and therefore wasn't required to report for 2017.
-As in every reporting year, EPA undertakes a number of activities to identify facilities that are not compliant with TRI reporting requirements, and to verify the quality of the data received.
+No, the absence of 2018 data for a facility is not necessarily an indication that the facility is out of compliance.
+The facility's TRI forms may still be undergoing processing, or the facility may not have met TRI reporting thresholds and therefore wasn't required to report for 2018.
+As in every reporting year, EPA undertakes many activities to identify facilities that are not compliant with TRI reporting requirements, and to verify the quality of the data received.
 This process is ongoing.
-When necessary, EPA's Office of Enforcement and Compliance Assurance may take action.

 Have any data quality checks been performed on the data?